-Wake Forest is honored to be affiliated with the Strive Foundation and is grateful to receive funding that will continue a tradition of support for outstanding students.
+Wake Forest is honored to be affiliated with the Stamps Scholars Program and is grateful to receive funding that will continue a tradition of support for outstanding students.

 To read more about the Stamps Scholarships at Wake Forest, click here.

 Wake Forest University